ivo-n-g/-plsql-window-functions--Nkaka---Ivo-/README.md

 Sales showed steady growth in Q1–Q2 2024, with a noticeable revenue spike in May.

-A small group of customers contributed the majority of total revenue (top quartile customers).

 Employee performance was uneven: some processed high-value transactions regularly, while others had minimal sales contribution.

 2. Diagnostic – Why?